thesadru/disnake/docs/migrating.rst

     # use user and reaction

-Since this function now can return multiple arguments, the ``timeout`` parameter will now raise a :exc:`asyncio.TimeoutError` when reached instead of setting the return to ``None``.
+Since this function now can return multiple arguments, the ``timeot`` parameter will now raise a :exc:`asyncio.TimeotError` when reached instead of setting the return to ``None``.
 For example:

 .. code-block:: python3